 Detail-Oriented – Detailed oriented medical assistants are always in demand, as detailed, accurate patient records are vital to any physician practice.

-Compassion and Empathy – Patience, understanding, and empathy are excellent skills for medical assistants to possess, as they are responsible for interacting with patients and communicating in a way that makes patients feel at ease.
+Compassion and Empathy – Patience, understanding, and empathy are excellent skills for medical assistants to possess.
+They are responsible for interacting with patients and communicating in a way that makes patients feel at ease.